nationalarchives/tdr-dev-documentation/architecture-decision-records/0008-keycloak-user-administrators-configuration.md

 With this configuration the super user administrators can give themselves limited elevated privileges.

+## Decision

+Decided on Option 2.

+Having user administrators in the top level realm provides a clear demarcation between transferring body users which will be defined in the TDR realm users.

+This provides additional protection against inadvertently giving incorrect permissions to transferring body users.

+## TDR User Administrators Configuration

+User administrators will be users that have permission to manage other users.

+This will include transferring body users and internal TNA users.

+"Groups" will be used to define the permissions.
+This will allow easier administration of the permissions, as the permission will be defined by the group and keycloak users can be added or removed to the groups.

 ## Keycloak User Configuration Background

 ### Realms